Getting started

 ...

-As you can see using buildProps actually will save you a lot of work.
-You could also mix this techniques to obtain custom properties in less time.
-For example, let's see how can we setup the same width but with a different value of min:
+actually will save you a lot of work.
+You could also mix these techniques to obtain custom properties in less time.
+For example, let's see how we can setup the same width but with a different value of min

 ...